Roman Neustädter: Club career

 Neustädter began his career in Mainz 05's youth team, before being promoted to Mainz 05 II in July 2006.
 After playing in Mainz's first team during the 2008–09 season, he signed a three-year contract with Borussia Mönchengladbach.
 With die Fohlen, Neustädter enjoyed a particularly successful 2011–12 season, finishing fourth and qualifying for the 2012–13 UEFA Champions League.

 At the end of the 2011–12 season, Neustädter left Mönchengladbach and joined Schalke 04 on a free transfer, signing a four-year contract running until 30 June 2016.

 In July 2016, after turning down a new contract at Schalke, Neustädter signed a three-year deal at Fenerbahçe of Turkey.

 On 9 August 2019, he signed a one-year contract with Russian club Dynamo Moscow.
 On 15 October 2020, after the first 10 games of the 2020–21 Russian Premier League were played, he returned to Dynamo until the end of the season.

+He ended his professional career in August 2026 and was appointed assistant manager at his last club Westerlo.